jessiejames/jessiejames.github.io/essays/designPatterns.md

 # Game of Code
 *spoiler disclosure - I am not responsible for any spoilers that I may unintentionally give away*

 I learn through analogy, examples, and humor.
-So I'm currently learning about Programming Design Patterns and the Gang of Four and all the Classic Jazz of Software Development.... and thinking of Game sof Thrones of course?
+So I'm currently learning about Programming Design Patterns and the Gang of Four and all the Classic Jazz of Software Development.... and thinking of Game of Thrones of course?
 So I thought I would put together one of those "What GoT Character are you?!?" sets for Design Patterns and hopefully you'll be able to...
 - Learn Something New?
 - Laugh?
 - Start Watching Game of Thrones?